-Step 2 - identifying the right downpipe
+Step 2 - identifying the right location

-The following points need to be considered before diverting a downpipe:
+The following points need to be considered before diverting a rainwater tank overflow:

-- A) If a downpipe is located where the surrounding ground slopes towards the house then it should not be diverted. - B) If the property slopes towards the street, then the downpipe of the street side of the house should be diverted.
-If the property slopes towards the rear of the property then the downpipe on the rear side of the house should be diverted. - A downpipe diversion should not discharge water directly over impervious surfaces. - D) Downpipe diversion is most effective when the water can flow over garden or grass and penetrate into the soil.
+- A) If the rainwater tank is located where the surrounding ground slopes towards the house then it should not be diverted. - B) A rainwater tank diversion should not discharge water directly over impervious surfaces (surfaces that can't absorb water).

-Soil types also need to be considered before diverting a downpipe.
-See Step 5 for more information.
+C) A rainwater tank diversion is most effective when the water can flow over the garden or grass and penetrate into the soil.
+Soil types also need to be considered before diverting an overflow.
+See next page soil types for more information.

-Step 3 - downpipe diversion arrangement
+Step 3 - rainwater tank diversion arrangement

-Any modifications to a stormwater pipe or downpipe must be carried out by a licensed plumber.
+Any modifications to stormwater or a downpipe must be carried out by a licensed plumber.

-Downpipes are designed to convey runoff away from a roof and protect the property from water damage in the event of heavy rainfall.
-It is very important, therefore, that a downpipe is never entirely disconnected from the stormwater system.
+When full of water, the overflow from your rainwater tank is designed to prevent the tank overflowing in an uncontrolled manner.
+It is important that the overflow not be entirely disconnected from the stormwater system.
 Instead, a bypass mechanism should be installed to manage the risk of flooding.

-The downpipe diversion is fitted into the existing downpipe and includes a water diverter and hose positioned 1000mm above the surrounding ground level.
-The hose attached to the diverter should be no more than 13mm in diameter and a length of between 1m and 5m - depending on the property's soil types.
-See Step 5 for further information.
+A rainwater tank diversion is fitted into the existing overflow and includes the diverter and hose positioned 1000mm above the surrounding ground level.
+The hose attached to the diverter should be no more than 13mm in diameter and a length of between 1 metres and 5 metres - depending on the property's soil types.
+See next page soil types for further information.

-The 90mm diameter bypass mechanism is connected into the downpipe 500mm above and 500mm below the diverter hose, and is positioned to reconnect with the stormwater downpipe.
-See diagram below.

-A downpipe diversion of this type will redirect approximately 90% of all rainfall onto your garden and away from our precious waterways.
+The 90mm diameter bypass mechanism is connected into the overflow 500mm above and 500mm below the diverter hose, and is positioned to reconnect with the stormwater downpipe.
+See diagram (next page).
+A rainwater tank diversion of this type will redirect approximately 90% of all rainfall onto your garden and away from our precious waterways.

-Step 4 - operating the downpipe diversion
+Step 4 - operating the rainwater tank diversion

-When the lever on the water diverter is closed, water will flow through the hose and onto the garden or grassed area.
-When opened, water from the roof will flow through the downpipe and into the stormwater system.
-To maximise the benefits of a downpipe diversion, the lever should remain closed.
+When the lever on the rainwater tank diverter is pushed closed, water overflowing from the rainwater tank will flow through the hose and onto the garden or grassed area.
+When opened, overflow water will flow into the stormwater system.
+To maximise the benefits of the diversion, the lever should remain closed.